dangelov/hasher/README.md

 # String Hasher

+Note: This is the Sublime Text 2 plugin.
+Please use the more compatible [ST3 branch](https://github.com/dangelov/hasher/tree/ST3) for Sublime Text 3.
+The ST3 branch will be merged into the master when Sublime Text 3 is out of beta.

 Hasher is a small Sublime Text 2 & 3 Plugin that generates hashes from the selected text.
 Currently supported:

 * MD5